srapaport/altered-histories-toolkit/README.md

 ### Option 1: Using Pre-computed Data (Recommended)

 The `data/` directory contains pre-computed datasets that allow you to reproduce all analyses without running the computationally intensive data collection process.
+It can be found on Zenodo: https://doi.org/10.5281/zenodo.15558282

 1. **Open the main analysis notebook:**
    ```bash